Ahmad Rahimi found guilty in Chelsea bombing trial

 The prosecution also showed jurors home surveillance and cell phone footage allegedly showing Rahimi testing explosives in his backyard with his wife in New Jersey, just days before the explosions.

-Prosecutors argued that Rahimi was influenced by Osama Bin Laden, ISIS and al Qaeda.
+Prosecutors argued that Rahimi was influenced by Osama bin Laden, ISIS and al Qaeda.
 They used Rahimi's Internet search history to show that he believed he was a soldier involved in a holy war.
 They also displayed excerpts from Rahimi's personal notebooks, which talked about attacking non-believers and included phrases like "death to your oppressor," during the trial.

 Fifty-two witnesses were called by the prosecution, including some tearful victims from the night of the Chelsea bombings.